CHIP Reverse Mortgage

 A working professional couple found themselves in financial hardship after one of them was injured and went on long-term disability.
 Their income took a significant hit and their monthly cash flow was negatively impacted.
 Over the course of time, they had maxed out their credit cards and line of credit.
 Although they were continuing to make their minimum payment each month, the interest rates were very high and the actual debt was not being reduced.

 A young family owned a townhouse but wanted to sell it and buy a detached home that needed renovations.
-The husband was employed as a Project Manager and the wife, a new university graduate, owned her own small business.

 Bank Says “No”